On Jewelry as Material Culture

 These two forces — heritage as variable constant, craftsmanship as embodied ritual — operate together in every object I research, source, or evaluate.
 Neither is sufficient alone.
 Heritage without craft is reproduction.
 Craft without heritage is novelty.
 The objects that move markets, that generate the kind of consumer response that cannot be manufactured by marketing, are the ones where both are present and legible.

 My qualitative research approach is the methodology that makes this visible.
-Developed across two decades of ethnographic fieldwork in manufacturing hubs, trade markets, artisan workshops, museum archives, and luxury retail environments, it is built to read the gap — between what an object appears to be and what it actually carries, between what a consumer says they want and what their behavior reveals, between a brand's stated heritage and the living reality of its craft.
+Developed across two decades of ethnographic fieldwork in manufacturing hubs, trade markets, artisan workshops, museum archives, and luxury retail environments, it is built to read the gap — between what an object appears to be and what it actually carries, between what a consumer says they want and what their body reveals, between a brand's stated heritage and the living reality of its craft.

-The semiotics of adornment — the four studies that follow — are the evidence base for this framework.
+The semiotics of adornment — the studies that follow — are the evidence base for this framework.
 They are not decorative history.
 They are operational intelligence.

 BIBLIOGRAPHY